Bellspringsteen/Bellspringsteen.github.io/_posts/2016-9-17-NYPDHomeZip.md

 	* 11% of NYPD officers live in The Bronx
 	* 10% of NYPD officers live in Staten Island
 	* 4% of NYPD officers live in Manhattan
-* 26% of NYPD officers live in Long Island
+* 26% of NYPD officers live in Long Island (Nassau or Suffolk County)
-* 13% of NYPD officers live in Upstate NY
+* 13% of NYPD officers live in Approved Upstate NY Counties (Rockland,Westchester,Putnam, or Orange County)

+Less than 1% live in, I guess, specially approved non-standard counties.

 The Patrol Guide also states that officers can't live in the same zip code they work in.
 However, I found that 4% of NYPD officers live and serve in the same zip code.